scottcgi/MojoTween/Documentation/Documentation.md

     <code>static void ReverseAll()</code>
   </summary>

-  > Reverses all updating `Tween`s, except those that have stopped or completed and are about to be automatically recycled.
+  > Reverses all updating `Tweens`, except those that have stopped or completed and are about to be automatically recycled.
 </details>

 * <details>